 Joined as Principal Dancer in 2013.

-Mathilde Froustey was born in Nice, France, and received her training at the Marseille National School of Ballet and Paris Opéra Ballet School.
+Mathilde Froustey was born in Bordeaux, France, and received her training at the Marseille National School of Ballet and Paris Opéra Ballet School.
 At age 17, she joined Paris Opéra Ballet, where she was a soloist.
 She joined San Francisco Ballet as a principal dancer in 2013.

 At San Francisco Ballet, Froustey has danced principal roles in Tomasson’s Giselle (Giselle), Nutcracker (Grand Pas de Deux Ballerina and Sugar Plum Fairy), Caprice, The Fifth Season, and Trio; Balanchine’s Brahms-Schoenberg Quartet; Gsovsky’s Grand Pas Classique; Lifar’s Suite en Blanc; Makarova’s (after Petipa) Kingdom of the Shades, Act II from La Bayadère; and Ratmansky’s From Foreign Lands and Shostakovich Trilogy (Symphony #9 and Chamber Symphony).